Growing up. We thought it’d mean staying up all night gaming and unlimited funds to buy games. It didn’t…

 From the Atari, I moved onto the Sega Master System 2.
-There I sat in my Power Ranger pajamas playing Sonic the Hedgehog on a black and white TV the size of an average four bedroom house, regretting absolutely nothing about the hours passing by.
-And when I finally got a color TV and realized that, OMG, Sonic is really BLUE in the game?!
-Mind blown.
+There I sat in my Power Ranger pyjamas playing Sonic the Hedgehog on a black and white TV the size of an average four-bedroom house, regretting absolutely nothing about the hours passing by.
+And when I finally got a colour TV and realized that, OMG, Sonic is really BLUE in the game?!
+Mind.
+Blown.

 We’re obviously a few decades on from those moments, but I still cherish them.
 The problem is, I don’t have much time to reflect on them these days.

 I’ll be 31 this year.
 I have a beautiful wife, a wonderful daughter, we rent a lovely home, we own an average but mostly reliable car.
 Life is good, but time is limited.

 I work a decent job but, as many adult gamers living a similar existence to me may also be experiencing, there is rarely the time to spend doing “Me” things.
 In my teens, I could spend 4-5 hours making a hip hop beat then dive into a 3 hour GTA session without a hint of remorse.
 These days even an hour or two of gaming once a week feels like I am cheating my loved ones out of the family time they deserve.